cube-drone/rt0/players-guide/src/player/arcana/1_the_magician.md

  * Mark 3 Corruption points on Check Behind Your Ears to gain Miser's Dream

 #### Miser's Dream
- * Any time a card is played on Check Behind Your Ears, draw a card from the top of your deck.
+ * Any time a card is played on Check Behind Your Ears, you may draw a card from the top of your deck.
  * If that card is a Tower, gain 1 Corruption Point.

 ### Cups and Balls